Back to National Guide

 What Affects the Cost

 • Tile type.
 Perth homeowners are rediscovering subway tiles and feature ceramics after years of glass dominance.
-Subway tiles remain the most affordable option.
-Porcelain and large-format tiles are popular in open-plan Perth kitchens for their minimal grout lines.
+Ceramic subway tiles ($25–$60/m2) remain the most affordable option.
+Porcelain and large-format tiles ($50–$150/m2) are popular in open-plan Perth kitchens for their minimal grout lines.
+Designer tiles from the western suburbs' tile studios push material costs above $100/m2.

 • Kitchen layout.
 Perth homes typically have larger kitchens than inner-city apartments in Sydney or Melbourne.
-An L-shaped or U-shaped kitchen with 8–12m2 of splashback wall is common.
+An L-shaped or U-shaped kitchen with 8–12m2 of splashback wall is common, especially in suburbs from Joondalup to Rockingham.

 • Power point cutouts.
 Perth kitchens often have 4–6 power points along the splashback.
-Each cutout adds $30–$60.
+Each cutout adds $30–$60 of cutting time.

 • Pattern.
-Brick bond is the standard for subway tiles.
-Stacked vertical patterns are gaining popularity in Perth for a more contemporary look.
+Brick bond is standard for subway tiles.
+Stacked vertical patterns are gaining popularity in Perth for a contemporary look.
+Herringbone adds 20–30% to labour.

-A subway tile splashback behind the cooktop in a modern Baldivis kitchen sits toward $500.
-A full kitchen splashback in a Claremont renovation with designer porcelain, herringbone pattern, glass panel removal, 6 power point cutouts, and window reveal tiling pushes toward $3,350.
+A ceramic subway tile splashback behind the cooktop in a modern Baldivis kitchen sits toward $500.
+A full kitchen splashback in a Claremont renovation with designer porcelain, herringbone pattern, glass panel removal, epoxy grout, 6 power point cutouts, and window reveal tiling pushes toward $3,350.

 Perth-Specific Considerations

-Perth's kitchen splashback market has some distinctive local trends.
+Perth's kitchen splashback market has distinctive local trends shaped by the city's housing stock, climate, and design preferences.

 Hiring a Licensed Tiler in WA

 In WA, tiling falls under general builder registration administered by Building and Energy (DEMIRS).
-Most standalone splashback jobs will not trigger registration thresholds, but if the splashback is part of a larger renovation, check whether the builder needs registration.
+Most standalone splashback jobs will not trigger registration thresholds, but if the splashback is part of a larger renovation valued over $20,000 or requiring a building permit, the builder needs registration.

-• Confirmation they will coordinate with your benchtop installer on timing
+• Confirm they will coordinate timing with your benchtop installer

 You can search the DEMIRS register for registered builders.